medic/cht-docs/content/en/apps/concepts/care-guides.md

 ## Care Guides

+{{< figure src="care-guides.png" link="care-guides.png" class="right col-6 col-lg-3" >}}

-We use forms to build “Care Guides” that take health workers through care protocols and provide decision support for their interactions with patients.
-App designers can use basic form building functionality in a variety of ways.
+Forms are used to build “Care Guides” that take health workers through care protocols and provide decision support for their interactions with patients.
+App designers can use the basic form building functionality in a variety of ways.

 Care Guides also allow CHWs to register new families and people, assess a sick child, and enroll a new pregnancy into an antenatal care schedule.
-Care Guides can live in many parts of the app including the Tasks, People, and Reports tabs.
+Care Guides can be located in many parts of your app, including the Tasks, People, and Reports tabs.

-During app development, Care Guides can be written from scratch or based on those from a reference application.
-These variations are often necessary due to different local requirements, government protocols, etc.
+Care Guides provided in the CHT's Reference Applications can be configured for your app, or a new Care Guide can be written from scratch.
+Some configuration is probably necessary due to different local requirements, and government protocols.

 ### Functionality

+{{< figure src="functionality.png" link="functionality.png" class="right col-6 col-lg-3" >}}

 Care Guides consists of questions grouped into pages.
 They are capable of presenting many different types of questions, skip logic, images, and videos.
 Validation rules can require certain questions to be answered or restrict answers to a specified type or range.